-stina activities' comprise on with the purchase and sale and enterprises as well as the purchase and sale of securities that are not recognised as cash and cash equivalents.
+'Cash flows from investing activities' comprise payments in connection with the purchase and sale of non-current assets and enterprises as well as the purchase and sale of securities that are not recognised as cash and cash equivalents.

 'Cash flows from financing activities' comprise changes in the size or composition of equity and loans, including instalments on leases and net proceeds related to interest-bearing tax equity liabilities.
-Proceeds from raising of short-term repo loans are presented net.
+Proceeds from raising of short-term repoloans are presented net.

-Cash flows in currencies other than the functional currency are translated at the average exchange rates for the month in auestion, unless these differ significantly from the rate on date.
+Cash flows in currencies other than the functional currency are translated at the average exchange rates for the month in question, unless these differ significantly from the rates at the transaction date.